AngeloCore/src-bot/README.md

-# I will crete this soon
+# I will create this soon